apache/cloudstack-docs-install/source/hypervisor/vsphere.rst

 Separating Traffic
 ''''''''''''''''''

-CloudStack allows you to use vCenter to configure three separate networks per ESXi host.
-These networks are identified by the name of the vSwitch they are connected to.
+CloudStack allows you to configure three separate networks per ESXi host.
+CloudStack identifies these networks by the name of the vSwitch they are connected to.
 The networks for configuration are public (for traffic to/from the public internet), guest (for guest-guest traffic), and private (for management and usually storage traffic).
 You can use the default virtual switch for all three, or create one or two other vSwitches for those traffic types.

 If you want to separate traffic in this way you should first create and configure vSwitches in vCenter according to the vCenter instructions.